 Arriving in Mexico is the start of your new adventure living overseas!
 There are some formalities to follow when you arrive, but they are straightforward and you can quickly begin the process of settling-in.
 Here is a run-down of the main things to do upon arrival.

 Using your Resident Visa Visa for Entry: Upon your first entry using your Mexican visa(s), the officer at the port of entry will stamp a page marking your entry date to the country.
 You now have 30 days from this date to register on the foreign resident’s register via your local Immigration office in Mexico.
-See Mexico Immigration Contacts for the INM’s web site and their nearest offices situated to where you are in Mexico.
-Ask someone locally if you are unsure where the office is located.
-It will take up to four weeks for your visa/details to be registered, during which time you will need to request a special exit/entry permit if you need to leave Mexico for any reason.
+See Mexico Immigration Guide for details about this.
+It will take up to four weeks for your visa/details to be registered, during which time you will need to request a special exit/entry permit if you need to leave Mexico for any reason during that period.

 Importing Your Personal Goods and Chattels: You are allowed to import all of your personal items free of duty when you hold a resident visa; see the note above for details about importing your personal goods to Mexico.